 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-What investment strategy does this financial product follow?

 As outlined in the relevant investment policy, the Sub-Fund is actively managed and the Investment Manager uses the AB Stewardship Approach when seeking to achieve the investment objective.
 Through the AB Stewardship Approach, fundamental research includes a robust ESG integration process, whereby the Investment Manager assesses and incorporates ESG factors in all phases of the investment process.